banzai200/Github-Help-Wanted/README.md

 ```
 ## Limitations

-Since it uses the Github Search API, it has a rate limitation on multipage searches, being limited to [60 searches per hour](https://developer.github.com/v3/#rate-limiting)
+Since it uses the Github Search API, it has a rate limitation on multipage searches, being limited to 60 searches per hour on unauthenticated uses, see more in https://developer.github.com/v3/#rate-limiting

-On the more ambiguous terms of search, for example, searching all the Python issues without a query, the program crashes with an exception, blowing the limitation, since PyGithub searches everytime there's a page on the search results
+On the more ambiguous terms of search, for example, searching all the Python issues without a query, the program crashes with an exception, blowing the limitation, since PyGithub searches everytime there's a page on the search results, in these cases

 ## TODO

-- Limit results for the search API
-- Implement a Auth option for queries
 - Make a better usage guide